Healthy Homes Assessment Kingsley-Chatham

 Kingsley-Chatham Moisture Ingress & Drainage

-Keeping your rental property safe from moisture isn’t just about the inside; you have to make sure there is somewhere to allow surface, rain as well as groundwater to move, and prevent it from getting inside.
-When it is about damp and water, it’s usually what you don’t see that could be a huge problem that can cause damage to your investment as well as affecting your tenant’s health.
+Keeping your rental property safe from moisture isn’t just about the inside of the building; you have to ensure there is somewhere to allow surface, rain as well as groundwater to move, and also stop it from getting inside.
+When it is damp and moisture, it is usually the things you don’t notice that could be a huge problem and cause damage to your investment and affecting your tenant’s health.

-Properties that are rented must be equipped with efficient drainage for the removal of storm water, surface water, and groundwater, with an appropriate runoff or outfall.
-Making sure that water has a place to go, and it isn’t allowed to remain beneath structures is a crucial aspect of keeping your property dry.
+Rental properties should be equipped with effective drainage for the removal of rainwater, storm water and ground water, which includes an appropriate runoff or outfall.
+Making sure that the water has a location to go, and that it doesn’t sit beneath buildings is an essential part of keeping your property dry.

-In addition to a drainage system to avoid the ingress of moisture, if your rental is enclosed between your flooring and ground, a ground moisture barrier must be constructed if it’s reasonably practicable to install it.
+In addition to a drainage system to prevent water ingress, if the rental is enclosed between your floor and the soil, a ground-water barrier must be installed if it is reasonably practicable to do so.

-An underground moisture barrier usually made of polythene and is laid on top of the ground to stop any moisture in the ground from entering the home.
+An underground moisture barrier typically a sheet of polythene that is placed over the ground to stop any moisture from the ground from accumulating into the home.
 It also helps to prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection